j0hner/AOC-2025/README.md

 ### Part 1
 For this I implemented a simple counting approach.
 Nothing special really.
 ### Part 2
-I did not manage to get the counting approach to work so i decided on bruteforce.
+I did not manage to get the counting approach to work so i decided on brute-force.
 Not the cleanest, I know, but it still runs in under a second even in python.

 ## Day 2

 ### Part 1

 For this day I used a regex formula to find the repeating pattern.
 The regex establishes a group of however many digits and then references that group immediately using the `\<group num>` notation.
-I bashed my head against the wall as my code overcounted (it later turned out that it overcouned by millions of entries).
+I bashed my head against the wall as my code over counted (it later turned out that it over counted by millions of entries).
 After I realized that i was only supposed to include entries that were only a repeated sequence of characters and have no other chars the regex worked fine.
-So I had the regex developed and now i just needed the data to let it shread through.
+So I had the regex developed and now i just needed the data to let it shred through.
 I decided the best approach was just to 'unwrap' the intervals into a huge text file (2259342 lines to be exact) and run the regex in line mode.

 ### Part 2